The Book: What if the Next Voice They Trust Isn’t Yours?

 It’s possible a machine already knows more about your child than you do, and it’s using that intelligence to keep them watching, clicking, and coming back for more.

 While the world debates social media bans and age limits, AI is already sitting at the kitchen table.
-But its answers don’t come with heart or care.
+But when your child is confused, scared, or just needs to be heard, a machine shouldn’t be the first thing they turn to.

 We mustn’t let AI become the first responder.